Eight local SEO content types to strengthen your strategy

 Website localisation can take time, but content optimisation will help ensure you rank for locally relevant keywords.
 Businesses that want to spread brand awareness, and increase revenue and foot traffic benefit hugely from localised content.
 However, local SEO content is more than just throwing keywords into blogs – it takes a strategic approach.

 There are multiple facets to an SEO strategy that should not be overlooked.
-Think
+Think about the technical elements and authority building to strengthen your online presence.

 Local businesses will find that when SEO is done well, they’ll achieve the following overtime: